Joyce Azzam: Biography

 Joyce Azzam was born during the Lebanese Civil War in the capital city of Lebanon, Beirut.
 She suffers from a chronic lung condition and hypermobility syndrome.
 Azzam's childhood was very unstable and filled with obstacles.
 All she can remember is moving from bunker to bunker, continuously living underground.
 Moreover, she was never into sports due to her medical condition called "hyperlaxity" (joints in the legs are loose and the knees bend backward).
 She also has a fear from heights, known as Acrophobia.
-She was always bullied at school because of her disease, but this did not deter her from achieving her goals, so she decided to start running everyday, and adopted the phrase "nothing is impossible."
+She was always bullied at school because of her disease.

 Career

 Joyce Azzam pursued both her higher studies in Architecture at the Lebanese University and her career as a Conservation architect between Rome & Los Angeles.
 She earned a Ph.D. in Landscape and Environment from the Sapienza University of Rome, as well as 3 Master's degrees, one in Conservation of Historic Cities and Buildings, another in Governance Models and Management of Local Public System, and a final one in Architecture.